wp-plugins/buysellads/readme.txt

 Contributors: barchard
 Tags: bsa, buy sell ads, ads, ad, ad management, widget, buysellads Requires at least: 2.8
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 2.3.3
+Stable tag: 2.3.4

 Official BuySellAds.com WordPress plugin.

 == Description ==

-This official BuySellAds.com WordPress plugin gives you two extremely simple ways to insert your BSA code.
-You have the option to use Widgets or manually insert a single function that returns your desired Ad Zone.
+This official BuySellAds.com WordPress plugin gives you simple ways to insert your BSA ad code, including BSA Widgets and RSS/mobile advertisements.

 == Installation ==

 * Download and install the plugin in the `wp-content/plugins` directory.
 * Activate the plugin in WordPress.
 * Go to `BuySellAds->Settings` and insert your Site Key.
-* Display your Ad Zones via the widgets menu found at `Appearance->Widgets`.
+* Display your Ad Zones via the Widgets menu found at `Appearance->Widgets`.
-* If you don't want to use Widgets, you can also add the following code to any one of your theme files with a .php extension:
+* If you don't want to use Widgets, you can add the STEP 2 code from your Ad Code page in the specific location that you want each zone to appear.
-  * `<?php if (function_exists('buysellads')) { buysellads($ad_zone); } ?>`
-  * `$ad_zone` signifies the zone ID, you must have a Site Key before the code will work.
-* In order for this plugin to work properly and to utilize the Asynchronous ad code, you'll need to insert a snippet into the header.php of your theme.
-Directly after the opening `<body>` tag insert `<?php if (function_exists('wp_body_open')) { wp_body_open(); } ?>`.
-* In the future, support for Asynchronous code insertion will be possible using `wp_head`.
-However, until IE 6 & 7 have significantly less market share, we're just going to have to make due with adding a simple hook to the header.php.
-If you don't want to use the `wp_body_open()` code in the header.php the plugin will use `wp_footer()` instead to insert the necessary BSA JavaScript code.
-However, you will need to verify your theme is using one of the two options available above.

 == Frequently Asked Questions ==